tariq-hasan/system-design/08-machine-learning/05-neural-networks/fundamentals/activation-functions.md

 **Limitations**:
 - Fails to introduce non-linearity
-- Multiple layers become redundant (equivalent to a single linear layer)
+- Multiple layers become mathematically equivalent to a single layer
 - Derivative is constant (1), providing no meaningful gradient dynamics during backpropagation
 - Not useful for complex learning tasks